3rd Annual Highwaymen Heritage Trail Art Show and Festival Set for February 17, 2018

 The event is FREE.
 Guided Trail tour seating is limited.
 Please call 772-467-3169 to reserve your seat(s).

 Vendor space is also FREE.
-Just fill out and return your application by February 2, 2018 (See "forms" section).
+Just fill out and return your application by February 2, 2018 (See "Forms" section).

-If you traveled Florida Route 1 in the 1960s, you may have encountered young African American artists selling lushly-painted Florida landscapes from the trunks of their cars along the side of the road.
+If you traveled Florida Route 1 in the 1960s, you may have encountered young African American artists selling beautifully painted Florida landscapes from the trunks of their cars along the side of the road.
 Jim Crowe segregation prevented the painters from entering galleries – so they sold their works at motels, businesses and to tourists – for $15-$25 apiece.
 It is estimated that they created and sold more than 200,000 paintings by the end of the 20th century.

 Many of the young painters were inspired and mentored by Fort Pierce’s world-renown landscape artist Albert Earnest “Bean” Backus, creator of richly detailed depictions of “Old Florida” scenery.
 Encouragement from Backus, Lincoln Park Academy art teacher Zanobia Jefferson and each other helped propel the young entrepreneurs to paint their way out of picking citrus and tomatoes, using wallboard as their canvas and crown molding for frames.